risk-first/website/docs/ai/Threats/Loss-Of-Diversity.md

 - **Monoculture Effects in AI Decision-Making:** AI is increasingly being embedded into critical decision-making systems (finance, healthcare, military strategy).
 If all of these systems rely on a few underlying models, unexpected failures or adversarial attacks could spread rapidly across multiple industries.

 - **Lack of Innovation Due to Model Homogeneity:** When the same AI architectures are used across different sectors, it stifles alternative approaches that might better serve specialized needs.
 A uniform AI landscape risks optimizing for narrow commercial objectives rather than the diverse interests of different populations and industries.

+- **Mass Surveillance & Social Control:** Governments and corporations use AI to track and influence populations.
+[Example: ClearView](https://www.clearview.ai)

 ## Can Risk Management Address This Risk?